We were like carrot and

 (Ed: We have just landed at Hiroshima airport from Tokyo.
 G1 is yours sincerly, G2 is an Australian colleague, A1 is an American passenger) -

-G1: (Attempts to start a random conversation).
+G1: (Attempts to start a random conversation with a warm and friendly passenger).
 You are not from the US, are you?

 A1: Yes, I am.